 - Metal surfaces can be cleaned out of paint with vinegar.
 Helps them look better too!

 - Messy brushes?
 Unstuck them by submerging them in vinegar for 30 mins.

-- It is difficult to avoid painting the screws head.
+- It is difficult to avoid painting the screw head.
 Use petroleum jelly to cover the heads and brush around conveniently.
 Remove afterward.

-- Mask your door hinges with paper tape to keep their original color intact.
+- Mask your door and window hinges with paper tape to keep their original color intact.

 - You will be surprised how good of storage place for your paint brushes is the fridge when you don’t want to wash them for the next day.

-Follow our simple painting and decorating tips and you will surely have the difficulty and time involved reduced to the minimum.
-If you fail to follow the mandatory precautions throughout each of the stages you risk wasting both your time and money.
+Follow our simple painting and decorating tips and you will surely save you time and money.